 In this air fryer salmon and Potatoes recipe, we brown the fish and vegetables to perfection using the air frying method.
 The result is rich-tasting salmon, creamy potatoes, crunchy broccoli, and refreshing asparagus, making this dish taste like it came from a restaurant.

 Pair the dish with a salad and a fresh juice drink to enjoy every luscious bite of this balanced and delicious meal.

-The short answer is yes, our air fryer salmon recipe is healthy.
+The short answer is yes, our air fryer salmon and potatoes recipe is healthy.

 To begin with, we use salmon as the primary ingredient in today's meal.
 Being high in protein and omega-3 fatty acids, the fish also happens to be delicious.
 Each serving of our air fryer salmon offers up to 49 grams of protein.

 Additionally, we use a minimal quantity of salt and oil to ensure the calories in each serving remain at a healthy amount.
 There is only 556 mg sodium, 6.3 saturated fat, and 500 calories per serving.
 These nutritional values adhere to the USDA's dietary standards.